Revise Skill

 The skill checks for code smells organized into categories:

-Good Names Vague/generic names, names implying wrong type, abbreviations in APIs
+Good Names vague/generic names, names implying wrong type, abbreviations in APIs, failable operations missing try_ prefix, lifecycle teardown not named close

-Formatting & Style Em/en dashes (signature AI style), British vs. American English
+Formatting & Style em/en dashes (signature AI style), British vs. American English, imperative verbs in docstrings

-Type Design Data clumps → dataclass, conditionally-meaningful fields
+Type Design data clumps → dataclass, conditionally-meaningful fields, ignored None parameters

 Each pattern has a detailed guide with rationale, “when NOT to apply” notes, and before/after examples — see the patterns/ directory.